truchas/truchas/src/2d-truchas/nonisothermal/test/multifluid_channel/README.md

 against stored field data.

 - `input_horizontal.json`: stationary horizontal layers with different material densities.
-It checks that a discontinuous material composition can remain at rest without generating spurious flow.
+It checks that a discontinuous material distribution can remain at rest without generating spurious flow.
 - `input_vertical.json`: a horizontal interface translating vertically with a uniform velocity.
 It checks interface transport, temperature, enthalpy, and